vexx32/TalkProposals/Creating-Healthy-Open-Source-Repos.md

 ## Description

 A successful open source project is about a _lot_ more than just some great ideas and effective code.
-A one person project can really only be taken so far.
+A one-person or one-team project can really only be taken so far.
 There's a limit to how much a single person or even a single team can do, after all!
 In order for a project to go from good to great, just like anything else, it needs a community of people behind it.